Root Canal & Cavity Treatment in Saint John

 During a root canal procedure, the dentist/endodontist (a specialist in treating the inner part of the tooth) removes the infected or damaged pulp from the tooth.
 The process involves making a small access hole in the tooth and using specialized tools to clean the pulp chamber and root canals.
 After thoroughly cleaning and disinfecting the canals, they are filled with a rubber-like material called gutta-percha to seal them and prevent recontamination.

 After undergoing a root canal procedure, a dental crown or filling is placed on the treated tooth to restore its function.
 It helps to strengthen the tooth and prevent further damage.

 With advances in dental technology, root canals are a relatively comfortable treatment for securing teeth that would otherwise need extraction.

 Modern root canal technology and anesthesia can considerably reduce the pain and discomfort involved.
 Considering the results and relief that the treatment provides, a root canal is certainly better than getting your teeth extracted.

-Our team of dentists ensure that you are completely comfortable with the process.
+Our team of dentists ensures that you are completely comfortable with the process.
 They start by educating you about the treatment and its possible consequences.
 They also ensure your convenience and comfort before starting the procedure.
-Call us to schedule an appointment today .
+Call us to schedule an appointment today.

-Below are some of the signs which can possibly lead to a root canal therapy:
+Below are some of the signs that can possibly lead to root canal therapy: